This section sets out the responsibilities of the College and its employees in relation to research.

 - Protecting the integrity and confidentiality of clinical and other information generated by the research.

-To retain responsibility for the care of your patients or service users, when they participate in research.
+Care professionals retain responsibility for the care of their patients or service users, when they participate in research.

 Are responsible for:

-- Ensure agreement in place before any trial activity is carried out.
-If you are unsure check with contracts team.
+- Ensure a contract agreement is in place before any trial activity is carried out.
+If you are unsure, please check with the PI who will follow this up with the contracts team.

 PI for Healthcare research